Switch0XD/TaskX/README.md

 ## Features
 - Admin can add users with name, email, and mobile number.
 - Admin can assign tasks to users, specifying the task name, type, and status (pending/done).
-- Validation is implemented for email and mobile number fields using JavaScript and PHP (regular expressions).
+- Validation is implemented for email and mobile number fields using JavaScript (regular expressions).
 - Admin can export all users and their tasks to an Excel spreadsheet with separate sheets for users and tasks.

 ## Screenshots